Account manager

 An account manager (AM) is a person who works for a company and is responsible for the management of sales and relationships with particular customers.
 An account manager maintains the company's existing relationships with a client or group of clients, so that they will continue using the company for business.
 Account managers do not manage the daily running of the account.
 They manage the relationship with the client of the account(s) they are assigned to.
 Generally, a client will remain with one account manager throughout the account's duration.
-Account managers serve as the interface between the customer service and the sales team in a company.
+Account managers serve as the interface between customer service and the sales team in a company.
 They are assigned a company's existing client accounts.
 The purpose of being assigned particular clients is to create long term client relationships.
 The account manager serves to understand the customer's demands, plan how to meet these demands, and generate sales for the company as a result.

 Key accounts provide the most business because they contain a small number of clients which contribute a large portion of the company's sales.
 According to research, sales from a company's key accounts have increased from 23% in 1975 to 60% currently.

 Responsibilities

 The responsibilities of account managers can vary depending on the industry they work in, size of the company and nature of the business.
 Each customer account can vary in demands and an account manager may work with brand managers for one account and a media department for another.
 Account managers usually report directly to the account director or agency director of the activity and status of accounts and transactions.
 An account manager may also manage a single account or a variety of accounts depending on the requirement of the company.
-Although the responsibility can vary between companies and between accounts, there are a shared set of common responsibilities which are as follows:
+Although the responsibility can vary between companies and between accounts, there is a shared set of common responsibilities which are as follows: